 Union Member Rights and Officer Responsibilities Under the LMRDA The Labor-Management Reporting and Disclosure Act (LMRDA) guarantees certain rights to union members and imposes certain responsibilities on union officers.
 More >>

-In November, the unemployment rate held at 5.8%.
+In December, the unemployment rate dropped to 5.6%.

 After this week, no state will provide additional weeks of emergency unemployment insurance.
 More than a half million workers will be affected.

 As the great recession rages and ravages parts of middle-class America, the economy is also starting to crush many upper-class families who’ve fallen on hard times!

 Prepaid bank cards provide the jobless easy access to their benefits and can help those without a bank account avoid check-cashing fees and the risk of carrying cash.
 However, Big Banks are stinging too many unemployed Americans with unnecessary and hidden costs.